-Regular readers will know that cerebral palsy is a complex condition, but it has its major impact upon muscular function, structure and recovery.
+Regular readers will know that cerebral palsy is a complex condition, but it has a significant impact on muscular function, structure, and recovery.

-I am very pleased to have learnt about D-RibosePlus, which is a formulation of Ribose, (a 5-carbon sugar), which is a critical part of ATP production.
+I am delighted to have learnt about D-RibosePlus, which is a formulation of Ribose, (a 5-carbon sugar), which is a critical part of ATP production.
 ATP is essential for cellular regeneration and cellular energy and can be deficient for many reasons.

 There are numerous studies, showing that the benefits of supplementation include:

 - Speeds Energy Recovery after sports, ME, Chronic Fatigue Fibromyalgia, etc.

 - Increases energy reserves

 - Builds ATP in heart and muscle